kevinusername/Goof3/README.md

   <td>

 ```
-:) This is a single line comment in Goof3
+xD This is a single line comment in Goof3

 ;) This is a multine
 comment in Goof3 (;